-- (16) The Course Management and Assessment Procedure Manual Coursework has been developed under the authority of the Rules Governing Courses and Assessment. - (17) Academic Senate has set the following guiding principles on courses and assessment.
+- (16) The Course Management and Assessment Procedure Manual Coursework has been developed under the authority of the Awards and Graduation Policy and the relevant schedules. - (17) Academic Senate has set the following guiding principles on courses and assessment.

 Guiding Principles